alfa-project/alfa-framework/docs/guides/extensions_user_guide.md

 ## Point Cloud Visualization using RVIZ

-Before using the rviz2 tool, provided by ROS2, to visualize the point could output we need to apply a window transform for the output of ALFA dummy node and the bag point cloud:
+Before using the rviz2 tool, provided by ROS2, to visualize the point could output we need to apply a window transform for the output of ALFA extensions and the bag point cloud:

 ```sh
 ros2 run tf2_ros static_transform_publisher "0" "0" "0" "0" "0" "0" "map" "<extension_topic_name>"